Emilie-Bernard/my-trello/README.md

  - Now i can remove some code to iterate it more (will do it tommorow)

 ### missing
-open item in tab and visual
+modofy item in data
-change tooltip
 data init dont remove item
 firebase
-format code better way (Add card and list => one component) create a component for card maybe correct and handle error
+format code better way ()
+correct and handle error
+cut modal component to smaller organism change architecture